 Each time I have had a setback, it has been your words that have pushed me back onto the correct path.
 I now look back on myself from those dark days and wonder how I ever let that happen to me.
 That person from 2 years ago is a stranger to me now and I have you to thank.

 As a teacher, I find great fulfilment in making a change in people’s lives every day and you should feel exactly the same way.
 Your work has given my wife back her husband and my children the father that they deserve and there is no greater compliment I can give to you than that.

 Hi, I just wanted to come here and tell my story of the new attitude I have learnt and how much progress I have made.

 Without feeling the anxiety, how are we going to show ourselves that it is not a threat anymore?
-Whenever the anxiety comes, we go “Oh my God its happening again, no, I’m scared” Well, that is telling us it is a threat and if we even feel a tiny bit of it, we are going to feel threatened.
-Of course these triggers are going to make us feel anxious and bring on all the issues again, because the triggers ignite that reaction we have had to anxiety for so long, which is nothing but attention, fear, and panic.
+Whenever the anxiety comes, we go “Oh my God it’s happening again, no, I’m scared” Well, that is telling us it is a threat, and if we even feel a tiny bit of it, we are going to feel threatened.
+Of course, these triggers are going to make us feel anxious and bring on all the issues again because the triggers ignite that reaction we have had to anxiety for so long, which is nothing but attention, fear, and panic.